tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 Battery powered, this sensor should run for over about a year and a half on a coin battery or around ten years on a 2000mAh battery.

+> [!IMPORTANT]
+> This is still a work in progress.
+I have included a short list of items at the end of this README

 ## Parts

 * 1 x Seeed XIAO nRF52840